-The total FOXE1 score (combining close and distant zones) was significantly higher in cancer tissue as compared to normal thyroid (p < 0.001; Fig. 2).
+The total FOXE1 score (combining close and distant zones) was significantly higher in cancer tissue as compared to normal thyroid (p < 0.001) (Fig. 2).
 This was mostly due to the higher cytoplasmic FOXE1 expression in cancer cells (p < 0.001).
-In contrast, nuclear expression was higher in nonneoplastic thyroid than in tumor tissue, although with borderline significance (p = 0.048).
-Cytoplasmic FOXE1 expression was an essential feature of cancer cells, while prominent nuclear expression was characteristic for normal cells.
-Of note, all cancer cells, but not all normal cells were immunopositive for FOXE1.
+In contrast, nuclear expression was higher in non-neoplastic thyroid than in tumor although with borderline significance (p = 0.048).
+Cytoplasmic FOXE1 expression was an essential feature of cancer cells while prominent nuclear expression was characteristic for normal cells.
+Of note, all cancer cells but not all normal cells were immunopositive for FOXE1.

-Statistical analysis confirmed our preliminary observations of a gradient in FOXE1 expression between central and peripheral areas of tumor and normal tissues (Supplementary Fig. S2a-d, Fig. 2).
+Statistical analysis confirmed our preliminary observations of a gradient in FOXE1 expression between central and peripheral areas of tumor and normal tissues (Fig. S2a-d, Fig. 2).
 Both cancer and surrounding normal thyroid tissues concordantly demonstrated the strongest FOXE1 staining in the areas immediately adjacent to the tumor border as compared with that in distant regions (p < 0.001).
 The highest nuclear scores were in the normal tissue; conversely, the highest cytoplasmic scores were observed in the tumors.
 There were pronounced changes in FOXE1 immunoreactivity with distance from the tumor border such as an increasing number of negative nuclei in the normal thyroid tissue, and a decreasing cytoplasmic intensity with increasing number of negative nuclei in cancer tissue.

-Taking into account the differences in FOXE1 scores between neoplastic and nonneoplastic thyroid and the gradient between proximal and distant (relative to the tumor border) areas, we distinguished four distinct patterns of FOXE1 expression:
+Taking into account the differences in FOXE1 scores between neoplastic and nonneoplastic thyroid and the gradient between proximal and distant (relative to the tumor border) areas, we distinguished 4 distinct patterns of FOXE1 expression.

-- In the N distant zone (nonneoplastic thyroid tissue outside the N close zone, i.e., >300 μm from the tumor border) there was a considerable variation of nuclear and cytoplasmic FOXE1 expression with 25%-35% FOXE1-negative cells (Fig. 1c, Supplementary Fig. S2a). - In the N close zone (normal thyroid tissue immediately adjacent to invasive or encapsulated tumor border, i.e. ≤ 300 μm) most cells were FOXE1-positive and showed the highest nuclear and moderate cytoplasmic intensity (Fig. 1d, Supplementary Fig. S2b). - 3.
-In the T close zone (invasive tumor front or subcapsular region within $300 \,\mu$ m, regardless of the tumor border being in contact with adjacent thyroid parenchyma or extrathyroidal tissues) virtually all cells demonstrated the strongest cytoplasmic and moderate nuclear FOXE1 expression (Fig. 1e, Supplementary Fig. S2c).
-The presence or absence of a capsule as well as its thickness did not affect the size of the zone. - The T distant zone (bulk PTC tissue at a distance of >300 μm from the border) shows mainly monomorphic low to moderate cytoplasmic expression with negative or weak nuclear staining (Fig. 1f, Supplementary Fig. S2d).
+1) In the "N distant" zone (non-neoplastic thyroid tissue outside the "N close" zone, i.e. > 300 μ m from the tumor border) there was a considerable variation of nuclear and cytoplasmic FOXE1 expression with 25-35% FOXE1-negative cells (Fig. 1c, Fig. S2a).

+2) In the "N close" zone (normal thyroid tissue immediately adjacent to invasive or encapsulated tumor border, i.e. $\leq 300 \ \mu m$) most cells were FOXE1-positive showing the highest nuclear and moderate cytoplasmic intensity (Fig. 1d, Fig. S2b).

+3) In the "T close" zone (invasive tumor front or subcapsular region within 300 μm, regardless tumor border contacts adjacent thyroid parenchyma or extrathyroidal tissues)

+virtually all cells demonstrated the strongest cytoplasmic and moderate nuclear FOXE1 expression (Fig. 1e, Fig. S2c).
+The presence or absence of a capsule as well as its thickness did not affect the size of the zone.

+4) The "T distant" zone (bulk PTC tissue at a distance > $300 \mu m$ from the border) shows mainly monomorphic low to moderate cytoplasmic expression with negative or weak nuclear staining (Fig. 1f, Fig. S2d).

-The cytoplasmic and nuclear FOXE1 scores in both tumor and normal tissue moderately, but significantly correlated with each other in all four zones (p < 0.002 for any
+The cytoplasmic and nuclear FOXE1 scores in both tumor and normal tissue moderately, but significantly, correlated with each other in all four zones (p < 0.002 for any relationship, R2 range 0.19-0.52).

-FIG. 1.
-Expression patterns of FOXE1 and MCM2 in papillary thyroid carcinoma (PTC) and adjacent nonneoplastic thyroid. (a) Low-power view of encapsulated PTC and surrounding thyroid tissues stained with hematoxylin and eosin. (b) Immunohistochemical FOXE1 staining demonstrates the highest expression at the tumor/normal tissue interface in both counterparts. (c-f) High-power fields of FOXE1 expression in the N distant, N close, T close, and T distant zones, respectively. (g) Panoramic view of MCM2 immunostaining in PTC showing prominent labeling of cancer tissue as compared to the very low index in the normal counterpart. (h-k) High-power fields of MCM2 expression in the N distant, N close, T close, and T distant zones, respectively.
-Serial sections, scale bars 300 μm (a, b, g) and 30 μm (c-f, h-k).

-relationship; $R^2$ range, 0.19-0.52).
 However, there was no correlation between any FOXE1 scores in each zone when normal and cancer tissues were compared pairwise (p > 0.07 for any relationship).

-Of note, papillary microcarcinomas showed the same pattern as large-sized tumors (p > 0.34 for difference in any FOXE1 score).
-Moreover, no significant variations in FOXE1 expression patterns were found between histological variants of PTC (p > 0.27 for difference in any FOXE1 score).
+Of note, in our study papillary microcarcinomas showed the same pattern as largesized tumors (p > 0.34 for difference in any FOXE1 score).
+Also no significant variations in FOXE1 expression patterns were found between histological variants of PTC (p > 0.27 for difference in any FOXE1 score).